Siroccomeister/f3/projects/en/docs/cheatsheet.md

 Add && between commands >> this will execute them sequentually provided they execute successfully
 ```

 Sometimes it is tricky to upload large a/o many files from local to remote git repository.
-Tweaking the git buffer size seems to do the trick.
+Tweaking the git buffer size seems to do the trick:

 ``` yaml
 git config --global http.postBuffer 157286400